The 7 Best Road Bike Pedals & Cleats to Ride

 Shimano SPD-SL road clipless pedals are often mixed up with Shimano SPD MTB clipless pedals.
 These two types belong to one of the most popular on the market.

-Surprisingly, Shimano was not the first company that introduced clipless pedals (read more in the LOOK section).
-They came up with their first clipless pedals three years after LOOK in 1986 with their Dura-Ace 7401.
+Surprisingly, Shimano was not the first to introduce clipless pedals (read more in the LOOK section).
+They introduced their first clipless pedals three years after LOOK, in 1986, with their Dura-Ace 7401.

 Nowadays, Shimano offers several types of pedals.
-They differ in the materials used, which affects the weight and stiffness of the pedals.
-To use the Shimano SPD-SL pedals, you can choose from one of the three cleats with 6°, 2°, or 0° float.
+They differ in the materials used, affecting the pedals’ weight and stiffness.
+You can choose from one of the three cleats with 6°, 2°, or 0° float to use with the Shimano SPD-SL pedals.

 An illustration of Shimano SPD-SL cleats float 6°, 2°, 0°